paketo-buildpacks/blog/content/posts/0021-java-buildpacks-enhancements.md

 ## Additional build arguments for Gradle and Maven

-While before you needed to always provide the full arguments lists of arguments even if you just wanted to activate 1 parameter, using
+Before, you always needed to provide the full arguments lists, even if you just wanted to activate 1 parameter, using
 * `BP_MAVEN_BUILD_ARGUMENTS` for Maven builds or
 * `BP_GRADLE_BUILD_ARGUMENTS` for Gradle builds

-Now you can just append additional arguments to the default BP_{MAVEN|GRADLE}_BUILD_ARGUMENTS, using:
+You can still overwrite all of the arguments using `BP_{MAVEN|GRADLE}_BUILD_ARGUMENTS`, but if you just want to append additional arguments to the default list of arguments you can do that using:
 * `BP_MAVEN_ADDITIONAL_BUILD_ARGUMENTS` for Maven builds or
 * `BP_GRADLE_ADDITIONAL_BUILD_ARGUMENTS` for Gradle builds